darton/ispconfig_dns-sync/README.md

 ## Setup

 Create an ssh account named slavens on the server running the ispconfig panel.

-Set ip address of ispconfig server to shadow_master_dns variable.
+Set the IP address of the ispconfig server in the shadow_master_dns variable.